kanisterio/kanister/docs/tutorial.rst

 The first Kanister CustomResource we're going to deploy is a Blueprint.
 Blueprints are a set of instructions that tell the controller how to perform actions on an application.
-A action consists of one or more phases.
+An action consists of one or more phases.
 Each phase invokes a :doc:`Kanister Function </functions>`.
 All Kanister functions accept a list of strings.
 The `args` field in a Blueprint's phase is rendered and passed into the specified Function.